 Limited built-in debugging compared to full IDEs.

-Komodo IDE is a lesser-known but capable option in the world of Node JS development tools.
+Komodo IDE is a lesser-known but capable option.
 Built by ActiveState, it supports multiple programming languages including Python, PHP, Ruby, Perl, and of course, JavaScript.
 While it hasn't seen as much trend in recent years compared to VS code or WebStorm, it still holds its ground as a solid Node JS IDE for developers who like an all-in-one setup.

 Code intelligence, refactoring, and real-time error detection.